 Why should other students consider your major?
 What advice do you have for them?

-“I was very cautious of music theatre because of how much involvement it requires, but I have been proven wrong.
-I initially started the year as a music theatre minor and quickly changed to a major after I began taking classes.
+“I was very cautious of musical theatre because of how much involvement it requires, but I have been proven wrong.
+I initially started the year as a musical theatre minor and quickly changed to a major after I began taking classes.
 The support in the department is amazing, and it only lifts you.
 The amount of improvement you make as a performer is extraordinary.
 You receive the best treatment from every student and staff member in the department.
 My advice for you is to do what you love.
 There is always something out there in the real world after college that you can use your degree for.
 Don’t let caution or fear of the future stop you from doing what you love.”

 “I chose Carthage because of the small educational environment.
 I come from a small town, and I value small class sizes and connecting with most of my class and professors.
 I knew I would thrive in the educational environment that Carthage provides.
 I also enjoyed the Music Department.
 I met a few of the professors in the department before committing, and they excited me about my future in music.
 The professors are here to connect with all of their students and help them build their love for learning.
 My grandparents attended Carthage when the campus was in Illinois.
 I felt attached to this campus and the music program because of my grandma’s love for music.
 Everything felt right.”